 To protect your plants, learn how to identify anthracnose in its early stages.
 A few common symptoms include:

-- necrotic (dead) spots on the leaves or fruits of a plant
+1. Necrotic (dead) spots on the leaves or fruits of a plant

-- discoloration and wilting of leaves
+2. Discoloration and wilting of leaves

-The fungus usually appears during wet weather and can spread quickly if not treated promptly.
+The fungus usually appears during wet weather.

 The Science of Anthracnose